EthanWag/startup/NOTES.md

 Notes:
 - so apparently, you can just put a Timeout which counts down until your program runs out of time.
 - It's best practice to just have your one page dyamically change depending on what you want it to do

+# Notes for the midterm
+- (hashtag) = an ID tag, . = an class tag
+- padding is space inside of a particular tag while margin is surrounding space outside the div tag

+- what is the syntax for ordered and unordered lists? <ol> = ordered list, <ul> = unordered list
+- If you want to include JavaScript on an HTML page, which tag do you use? <script></script>
+- what does -la do in -la ls. prints out all files with lots of description.
+- Can a DNS A record can point to an IP address or another A record?
+Answer: No, only to other A records